accesspc/rdev-wp-tools/rdwt/readme.txt

 == Description ==

-> Connects Google Analytics to WordPress
-> Supports Universal Analytics / analytics.js
-> Supports Global Site Tag / gtag.js
-> Supports Google Analytics 4

-This plugin enables Google Analytics for your entire WordPress site.
-Lightweight and fast with plenty of great features.
+> Enabled Google Analytics for your entire WordPress site.
+> Registers password generator shortcode `[rdwt_pwdgen]` which can be added anywhere on the site.

 == Installation ==